kkayachr/Locked-supply/README.md

 ## 🚀 Deployment <a name = "deployment"></a>

 The smart contract can otherwise be deployed normally using the deploy_LockedSupply script.
-The intended use is although using the already deployed version mentioned above to avoid redundancy and extra gas fees.
+The intended use is although using the already deployed version mentioned above to avoid redundancy and unnecessary gas fees.

 ## ⛏️ Built Using <a name = "built_using"></a>